WeblateOrg/weblate/docs/admin/config.rst

 .. versionchanged:: 4.7

    The full API URL is now configured to allow using the free plan.
-Before it was only possible to configure the API version using ``MT_DEEPL_API_VERSION``.
+Before, it was only possible to configure the API version using ``MT_DEEPL_API_VERSION``.

 API URL to use with the DeepL service.
-At the time of writing there is the v1 API as well as a free and a paid version of the v2 API.
+At the time of writing, there is the v1 API as well as a free and a paid version of the v2 API.

 ``https://api.deepl.com/v2/`` (default in Weblate)
-    Is meant for API usage on the paid plan and the subscription is usage based.
+    Is meant for API usage on the paid plan, and the subscription is usage-based.
 ``https://api-free.deepl.com/v2/``
-    Is meant for API usage on the free plan and the subscription is usage based.
+    Is meant for API usage on the free plan, and the subscription is usage-based.
 ``https://api.deepl.com/v1/``
     Is meant for CAT tools and is usable with user-based subscription.